Local SEO Strategies for Irish Businesses Post-Google Updates

 Q: Do hyperlocal keywords really improve local SEO?

 A: Yes.
-Including town, suburb, or neighbourhood names in content signals relevance to Google and helps your business appear in searches from nearby users.
+Including town, suburb, or neighbourhood names in your content signals relevance to Google and helps your business appear in searches from nearby users.

 Q: How often should I update my Google Business Profile?